Pelvic congestion — Is this a real condition?

 Is pelvic congestion a real and serious problem or just an easy answer for doctors who can't find another answer?

-Some pelvic congestion is perfectly healthy.
-For example, when women become sexually aroused, they experience some degree of pelvic congestion caused by an increase of blood flow to the vagina and vulva.
-This congestion, which is normal and temporary, is usually relieved by an orgasm.
-If a woman does not orgasm, the congestion slowly subsides.
-However, it becomes a problem when the discomfort and pain associated with pelvic congestion becomes chronic or long lasting.
+It’s good to keep in mind that not all pelvic congestion results from a health concern.
+For example, when people with vulvas (PWV) become sexually aroused, they experience some degree of pelvic congestion caused by an increase of blood flow to the vagina and vulva.
+This normal and temporary type of congestion, is usually relieved by an orgasm.
+If a woman does not orgasm, the congestion slowly subsides and could become a problem if the discomfort and pain is chronic or long lasting.

-Explanations for pelvic congestion vary and research is ongoing.
-Pelvic congestion can be caused by pre-existing reproductive conditions, sexually transmitted infections, gastroenterological conditions, urinary conditions, or psychiatric conditions.
-The origin of pelvic pain is not very well understood because it’s not well researched, has many causes, includes a variety of symptoms, and has no clear or definitive treatment.
-Pelvic congestion is often misused as a universal explanation for unexplained pelvic symptoms when, in fact, other gynecological concerns could possibly be the true cause of discomfort or pain.
+Explanations for PCS vary and research is still ongoing.
+It can be caused by pre-existing reproductive conditions, sexually transmitted infections, gastroenterological conditions, urinary conditions, or psychiatric conditions.
+The origin of pelvic pain is not very well understood because it’s not well researched, has many causes, includes a variety of symptoms, and has no singular treatment.
+Additionally, PCS is often misused as a universal explanation for unexplained pelvic symptoms when, in fact, other gynecological concerns could possibly be the true cause of discomfort or pain.
 Therefore, pelvic congestion is usually only considered after all other serious conditions are ruled out.